phpthinktank/blast-orm/README.md

 $provider = new Provider('user_roles');
 ```

-Add definition to entity by public static property or method.
+Add definition to entity as public static property or method.
+Method name refers to configuration key, mentioned above.

 ##### Table name